hertz30/hertz30.github.io/SoulSync.md

 }
 {% endhighlight %}

-## Technical Showcase: Cutscene Audio Interceptor
+## Code Sample: Cutscene Audio Interceptor

 In SoulSync, high-fidelity cinematics are crucial for storytelling.
 To ensure cutscene audio benefited from the same spatialization, reverb, and mixing bus effects as the rest of the game, I developed a custom Audio Interceptor.
 This system captures raw audio data from Unity’s VideoPlayer and pipes it directly into the Wwise audio engine as an external input.